Second in the Series

 - Being selected or making that choice is increasingly dependent upon detailed clarification of price and terms to gain control of process.

-- The discipline of advance scrutiny of intent and boundaries ultimately benefits the party at most risk for completion.
+- The discipline of advance scrutiny of intent and boundaries ultimately benefits the party most at risk for completion.

 Why all the fuss if these outlines are non-binding for the parties?